 In one of the more controversial championship finishes in Speedbowl history, Phil Rondeau finished tied with Allen Coates for the Late Model point championship, but lost his bid for a record 7th track championship through the most wins tie breaker, which Coates won 5 to 3.
 However, many in attendance believed Rondeau should have won the title.
-Coates came into the event with a 2-point lead and was ahead of Rondeau early in the race, but had to pit for a flat tire.
-Charging to the front in the late stages of the race, he would lineup 5th behind Rondeau in 3rd on the final green-white-checkered restart with 2 to go.
-Coming to the checkered flag out of turn 4 on the final lap, 4th place competitor Corey Hutchings got loose and was spinning as his car crossed the stripe.
-The controversy was whether Hutchings' car was ahead of Rondeau's.
-If it was, Coates wins title on wins tie-breaker; if it wasn't, Rondeau wins title by 2 points.
-Hutchings stated in a post-race interview that he couldn't tell where his car was in relation to Phil's as he was crossed-up going over the line.
-Attempts to review a video replay of the finish failed when the tape was inadvertantly erased before playback.
-Race Director Bill Roberts then informed both drivers, who were waiting in the infield for the decision.
-It was a bitter pill to swallow for Rondeau.
-The 6-time Champ never returned to the Speedbowl fielding his own cars since this event.
-However, it was the 12th season that Rondeau finished among the top 2 in the final point standings.
+Attempts to review a video replay of the finish failed when the tape was inadvertently erased before playback.
+Race Director Bill Roberts then informed both drivers, who were waiting for the decision.
+It was the 12th season that Rondeau finished among the top 2 in the final point standings.
 Larry Goss won the 100 lap event.
 Rondeau won the other 100 lapper in July while Mark St. Hiliare won the season-opening 50 lapper.
 It was Coates’ 2nd LM Championship at the Speedbowl and 3rd overall (1996 Strictly Stock).

 Bruce Thomas Jr claimed the Mini Stock track championship and with it became the 5th driver to join his father on the Speedbowl Track Champions list.
 Junior won twice, including the Finale MS 50.
 Phil Evans won the first two events of the season, including the 30 lap opener.
 Richard Brooks was seriously burned as a result of a fire at the team’s garage the night before opening day.
 Brooks was on doctor’s orders to remain off the track grounds while he recuperated.
 Former Strictly Stock competitor Tracey Kernozek and current Strictly driver Diego Monahan shared driving duties in the #65 until Brooks made his return to the track as a driver in late July.
-A few weeks later, Brooks rewarded his team’s hard work in his absence with a victory in the 50 lap Mini Stock portion of the rescheduled Pepsi 300.
+A few weeks later, Brooks rewarded his team’s hard work in his absence with a victory.

 Mark Buonomo won 2 of the NEMA midget events, Ryan Possoco won 2 of the ARTS Truck events and George Savary swept the 2 Pro-4 Modified events.